Shane Doan: Winnipeg Jets / Phoenix / Arizona Coyotes

 On December 29, 2015, Doan recorded his second career hat trick in a 7–5 loss against the Chicago Blackhawks.
 With this accomplishment, Doan became the 15th player ever to record two hat tricks after turning 35.
 He also tied Dale Hawerchuk's franchise record for all-time goals scored.
-On December 31, 2015 Doan scored twice against the Winnipeg Jets to become the all-time leading goal scorer for the Winnipeg/Phoenix/Arizona franchise with 381 goals.
+On December 31, 2015, Doan scored twice against the Winnipeg Jets to become the all-time leading goal scorer for the Winnipeg/Phoenix/Arizona franchise with 381 goals.

 On July 12, 2016, Doan agreed to a one-year, $5 million contract with the Coyotes.
-As of the start of the 2016–17 season, Doan is the longest-serving captain in the NHL, having been named Coyotes captain prior to the 2003–04 season, is tenth in points among active NHL players, and is two points away from surpassing Dale Hawerchuk in all-time Jets/Coyotes points.
-Entering the season, he is 96th in all-time NHL points.
-On June 19, 2017, it was announced the Coyotes were parting ways with Doan, leaving him unprotected in 2017 NHL Expansion Draft and opting not to re-sign him for the 2017–18 season.
+At the start of the 2016–17 season, Doan was the longest-serving captain in the NHL, having been named Coyotes captain prior to the 2003–04 season, was tenth in points among active NHL players, and was two points away from surpassing Dale Hawerchuk in all-time Jets/Coyotes points.
+Entering the season, he was 96th in all-time NHL points.
+On June 19, 2017, it was announced the Coyotes were parting ways with Doan, leaving him unprotected in 2017 NHL expansion draft and opting not to re-sign him for the 2017–18 season.
 The Coyotes left a standing offer to Doan to remain with the team in a non-playing role.

 On August 30, 2017, Doan officially announced his retirement from the NHL.
-He became the first player to have his jersey number retired by the Coyotes, with the team raising his No. 19 to the rafters at Gila River Arena prior to a game against the Winnipeg Jets on February 24, 2019.
+He became the first and only player to have his jersey number retired by the Coyotes (all other numbers that would never be worn by anyone else throughout the rest of the team's existence were only considered honored by the team instead of retired), with the team raising his No. 19 to the rafters at the Gila River Arena (now Desert Diamond Arena) prior to a game against the current rendition of the Winnipeg Jets on February 24, 2019.
+After the Coyotes moved out in 2022, the banner was intended to be thrown away.
+Instead, an arena worker recovered Doan's jersey banner and returned it to Doan himself after the Coyotes' final NHL home game in April 2024.
+The franchise would subsequently relocate to Utah in the off-season.
+Doan's Coyotes banner is currently held at the Ice Den in Scottsdale, Arizona following the Coyotes' departure.

+Executive career

+On October 10, 2007, Doan purchased a minority share in the Kamloops Blazers, along with fellow NHL players Jarome Iginla, Mark Recchi, and Darryl Sydor, as well as future Dallas Stars owner Tom Gaglardi.

 On January 11, 2021, the Coyotes hired Doan in an executive capacity as the team's chief hockey development officer.
+He served in that capacity for the next two seasons before being hired by the Toronto Maple Leafs as Special Advisor to the General Manager, on June 9, 2023.